-The electricity produced by the Project WTGs will create extremely low frequency EMF.
-The Project is designed to transmit alternating current (AC) electricity from the WTGs at a frequency of 60 Hertz (Hz), meaning that the fields oscillate (i.e., change direction and intensity) 60 times per second, the same as AC electricity transmitted onshore on overhead distribution and transmission lines.
-Magnetic-field levels are typically reported in North America as magnetic flux density in units of Gauss or milligauss

-(mG), where 1 Gauss is equal to 1,000 mG.
+The electricity produced by the Project WTGs will create EMF in the extremely low frequency range.
+The Project is designed to transmit (AC electricity from the WTGs at a frequency of 60 Hertz (Hz), meaning that the fields oscillate (i.e., change direction and intensity) 60 times per second, the same as AC electricity transmitted onshore on overhead distribution and transmission lines.
+Magnetic-field levels are typically reported in North America as magnetic flux density in units of Gauss or milligauss (mG), where 1 Gauss is equal to 1,000 mG.
 In Europe and elsewhere, magnetic-field levels often are reported in units of microtesla (μ T), where 1 mG is equal to 0.1 μ T.

-Magnetic fields are produced by the flow of electric current in all Project cables.
-The highest magnetic-field levels from the Project's buried submarine cables will be measured directly above the cables and will decrease rapidly with distance.
+Magnetic fields will be produced by the flow of electric current in Project cables.
+The highest magneticfield levels from the Project's buried submarine cables will be measured directly above the cables and will decrease rapidly with distance.
 Electric fields that are produced by the voltage applied to electrical conductors of the Inter-Array Cables and Offshore Export Cables are effectively blocked from the marine environment by the metallic sheaths and steel armoring of the cable (Snyder et al. 2019).
 Although the electric field produced by voltage impressed on the cable conductors will not be present outside the cables, the magnetic field will induce a weak electric field in the seawater around the cables and in nearby marine species.
-Induced electric-field levels are measured in units of millivolts per meter (mV/m), and similar to magnetic fields, they decrease rapidly with distance from the source.
+Induced electric-field levels are typically measured in units of millivolts per meter (mV/m), and similar to magnetic fields, they decrease rapidly with distance from the source.

-The load current-expressed in units of amperes (A)-carried on the cables depends on the speed of the wind and operational status of the Project, and therefore will vary over time as the winds and load currents vary.
+The load current-expressed in units of amperes (A)-carried on the cables changes with the speed of the wind.
 Since both magnetic fields and induced electric fields are created by the current carried on the cables, these levels will also vary over time, and therefore measurements or calculations of these fields represent only a conditional snapshot.
 Calculations of magnetic and induced electric fields in this report were performed for both estimated annual average load and peak load to account for this variability, providing a portrait of the maximum (conservative) field levels expected and the more typical levels for average operating conditions.